 A variety of organizations train and certify pet therapy teams (that’s you and your cat, by the way!).
 Pet Partners is one of the most well-known national organizations that facilitates and promotes animal-assisted therapy and offers training and registration for therapy animal teams.
 Love on a Leash is another national organization.
 Some areas have local organizations, like the Miami Valley Pet Therapy Association in Troy, Ohio.

-To find the best option in your neck of the woods, search the Internet or check with your local humane society.
+To find the best option near to you, search Google or check with your local humane society.

 How do you and your cat become certified?